 Connection Acquisition Timeout Strategies

+This guide is part of Pool Architecture & Algorithm Fundamentals.
 Connection acquisition timeouts represent a critical failure mode in high-throughput database architectures.
 They signal pool exhaustion, misconfigured wait thresholds, or upstream proxy bottlenecks.
-This guide bridges foundational Pool Architecture & Algorithm Fundamentals with actionable diagnostic workflows.
+This guide bridges that foundational overview with actionable diagnostic workflows.
 It provides framework-specific tuning strategies to eliminate thread starvation and optimize query lifecycle reliability.

 Key operational objectives: